Day 1 - Home Country - Departure

 Day 5 - Thai Hoa - Pho Chau

 We follow the Ho Chi Minh route further south.
-The road is now slightly narrower and the region more sparsely populated.
+The road is now slightly narrower and the region is more sparsely populated.
 Tourists hardly come here.
 We will gain insight into life in the countryside of Vietnam.
-We will ride through small villages, along rubber plantations, tea and corn fields and past bullocks that graze and plough in the rice fields.
+We will ride through small villages, along rubber plantations, tea and corn fields, and past bullocks that graze and plow in the rice fields.
 It is remarkable that in this area there are more churches than temples.
 We will spend the night in a trading town.

 Day 6 - Pho Chau - Phong Nha